storageos/storageos.github.io/_docs/install/cloud/azure.md

 }
 ```

-Unless you specify a publickey, acs-engine is going to create an ssh key pair for you.
-That grants you access to the kubernetes master from which you can hop to all minions.
+Unless you specify a publickey, acs-engine is going to create an ssh key pair for you under `_output` directory.
+It grants you access to the kubernetes master from which you can hop to all minions.

 To deploy a cluster through acs-engine you need your Azure Subscription ID.
 You can retrieve your subscription ID through the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest).
 If you don't have the Azure CLI installed then you can sign in to [Azure Cloud Shell](https://shell.azure.com) to run the commands there: